19hours/sg-statutes/Acts/Income Tax Act.md

 “prescribed” means prescribed by rules or regulations made under this Act;

-“prescribed retirement age” has the same meaning as in the Retirement Age Act (Cap.
+“prescribed minimum retirement age” has the same meaning as in the Retirement and Re-employment Act (Cap.
 274A);

+[4/2011 wef 01/01/2012]

 “professional visit pass” means a professional visit pass issued by the Controller of Immigration under the Immigration Regulations (Cap.
 133, Rg 1);